runemadsen/rune.js/index.md

 | `rune.common.js`      | 88kb   | Only core with commonjs requires |
 | `rune.common.min.js`  | 46kb   | Only core with commonjs requires (minified) |

 `Rune.js` is also published on [NPM](https://www.npmjs.com/package/rune.js).
-New releases will be announced on my Twitter account.

-<a href="https://twitter.com/runemadsen" class="twitter-follow-button" data-show-count="false" data-size="large">Follow @runemadsen</a>

 ## Getting started

-First download the latest release and move the file called  `rune.browser.js` next to your HTML document.
+If you want to run Rune.js in a browser, first download the latest release and move the file called  `rune.browser.js` next to your HTML document.
 Then, add a link to the file in the `<head>` tag of the document.

 ```html
 <head>